Are you tired of hearing conflicting information about nutrition every time you open up Facebook or read a news article?

 If you aren’t consuming naturally fermented foods you are missing out on a huge health benefit.

 From kefir to sauerkraut – these foods are loaded with beneficial probiotics, prebiotics, and vitamins.

 Studies (21) show that this probiotic drink contains beneficial yeasts and bacteria that help lower inflammation, fight off bad bacteria, lower blood pressure, and improve immunity!

 If you like taking probiotic supplements, then don’t miss out on natural probiotic foods.
 They are loaded with WAY more probiotics and have more diverse microbial populations.

-- Don’t replace your carbs with only protein – Cut out the bad carbs, keep the good carbs (veggies/fruits) and replace the carbs with a combination of healthy fats (olive oil, avocados, coconut oil, etc.) and health proteins.
-High amounts of protein can still stimulate insulin and prevent weight loss during low carb dieting.
+- Don’t replace your carbs with only protein – Cut out the bad carbs, keep the good carbs (veggies/fruits) and replace the carbs with a combination of healthy fats (olive oil, avocados, coconut oil, etc.) and healthy proteins.
+High amounts of protein can still stimulate insulin and prevent weight loss during low-carb dieting.

 - Don’t forget to eat vegetables!
 Veggies are still considered carbs but they hardly have any effect on your insulin levels because they are loaded with fiber and contain very little free sugars.

 - Don’t severely restrict your calories – The low-carb diet causes changes to your hormones (especially insulin) that result in weight loss.
 Severely restricting your calories can lower metabolism by up to 30% in as little as 25 days (23).

 Try these tips next time you decide to hop on a low-carb diet for weight loss.